 In the far right-hand corner of the piazza, up a short flight of steep steps, is the 17th century church of San Filippo Neri.
 It is characterised by the Gothic portal and fresco on the facade which were reused from the nearby 14th century church of Sant’Agostino which was damaged but never rebuilt.

 Church of San Rocco.
 This tiny little chapel, located behind the newspaper stands at the far end of the pizza on the left, was originally built in the 15th century but later rebuilt in the Baroque style.
-It’s rarely used but if the doors are open make sure you have a quick peak inside.
+It’s rarely used but opens on the feast day of San Rocco on August 16th.

 The last church of note here in Piazza Garibaldi is the 13th century church of Santa Chiara located up near the Aqueduct at the top of the stone stairs and through the doorway.
 Like many of Sulmona’s early buildings it was rebuilt in the Baroque style after the earthquake of 1706.
 Despite the rather plain exterior it has some sumptuous internal decorations and a couple of fine oil paintings from the 17th and 18th centuries.
 Originally attached to a convent you can see the upper galleries where the sisters would have sat during services.
 The old convent itself is next door and is now used a gallery and exhibition space.

 Leave the Piazza by passing under the last arch of the aqueduct and turn left up the slope.
-Cross over the Corso and enter Piazza Plebiscito on the other side of the road.
+Cross over Corso Ovidio and enter Piazza Plebiscito on the other side of the road.

 Re-join Corso Ovidio and continue in the same direction towards Porta Napoli.
 After a few hundred metres on the right you will see the recent bronze statue of one of Sulmona’s most famous personalities – Pope Celestino V (known as ‘The Refuser’) – erected here in 2013.